membrane/api-gateway/distribution/examples/openapi/README.md

 # OpenAPI Overview

-The `api-docs` plugin provides an overview of all APIs deployed on Membrane, facilitating effortless navigation to the Swagger UI for each API.
+The `api-docs` plugin provides a web page listing all deployed APIs, facilitating effortless navigation to the Swagger UI.

 ## Configuration

-To utilize the plugin, simply include the `<apiDocs />` tag at the desired endpoint.
+To utilize the plugin, simply include the `<apiDocs />` tag an endpoint.

 ```xml
 <router>